Simian-Web-Apps/simian-deploy-render/README.md

    - `Route` to the route to the module under the `apps` directory that you want to deploy: `hello-world` for `hello_world.py`.
      (Route to module is module file name without `.py`, and with `_` replaced by `-`.)
    - Optionally, when API Key authentication is enabled on the onrender webservice, `API Key` to the same value configured in the `SIMIAN_API_KEY` environment varible on the onrender.com web service.
-1. Start your app via [Simian Evaluation Portal](https://evaluate.simiansuite.com/).
-   (If you want to bookmark the app for direct access, make sure the bookmark does not contain the `?tab_uuid=...` because that `tab_uuid` identifies a specific instance of the app which is no longer valid after closing the app.)

 > Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
 > Contact [simiansuite.com](https://simiansuite.com/contact-us/) for Simian Portal cloud, and on-premises options.

 > Simian Portal works with a range of backend platforms from docker to Azure, and other cloud providers.
 > For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free entry offering and paid upgrade path, and last but not least because your code remains under your control.

+# 4. Use the app
+Start your app via [Simian Evaluation Portal](https://evaluate.simiansuite.com/).

+You can bookmark your app URL for direct access.

+> The bookmark URL must not contain the `?tab_uuid=...` parameter because `tab_uuid` identifies a specific instance of the app which is cleared when closing the app.

 # Thanks
 Gratefully forked from [Render Examples - FastAPI](https://github.com/render-examples/fastapi) who thanks [Harish](https://harishgarg.com) for the [inspiration to create a FastAPI quickstart for Render](https://twitter.com/harishkgarg/status/1435084018677010434) and for some sample code!